ADD-ONS / SCALES AND SCORES

 CHA2DS2-VASc score

-- patients with paroxysmal atrial fibrillation have a similar risk of stroke as patients with persistent or permanent forms [Hart 2000]
+- patients with paroxysmal atrial fibrillation have a comparable risk of stroke to patients with persistent forms [Hart 2000]

-- annual stroke risk predetermined the choice of prophylactic medication → for initial assessment of the risk of thromboembolic complications, the CHA2DS2-VASc score is recommended instead of the older CHADS2 score
+- the choice of prophylactic medication is guided by the annual stroke risk → for initial risk assessment of thromboembolic complications, the CHA2DS2-VASc score is recommended instead of the older CHADS2 score

-- many patients with a CHADS2 score of 0-1 have a CHA2DS2-VASc score ≥ 2 and are indicated for anticoagulant therapy [AFNET register – ESC Congress]
+- a significant proportion of patients with a CHADS2 score of 0-1 have a CHA2DS2-VASc score of ≥2 and are thus candidates for anticoagulant therapy [AFNET register – ESC Congress]

-- low-risk patients with a CHA2DS2-VASc score of 0 (male) or 1 (female) do not require antithrombotic therapy
+- low-risk patients, defined by a CHA2DS2-VASc score of 0 (male) or 1 (female), do not require antithrombotic therapy

-- oral anticoagulant therapy should be offered to those with ≥1 additional stroke risk factor.
-In secondary stroke prevention, patients have ≥ 2 points and automatically should receive anticoagulant therapy
+- oral anticoagulant therapy is advised for individuals with ≥1 additional stroke risk factor.
+In secondary stroke prevention, patients score ≥ 2 points and should automatically receive anticoagulant therapy

 CHA2DS2-VASc score and CHADS2 score